The Fastest Ways to Reduce Swelling in Feet

 What are the Symptoms of Swelling in the Feet?

-Swelling in the feet and ankles, or oedema, is one of the most common causes due to various underlying conditions, like kidney disease, heart failure, or liver disease.
+Swelling in the feet and ankles, known as oedema, is a common symptom caused by various underlying conditions.
 However, it also shows other signs, which include:

 - Tightness in the affected area.